imagej/imagej.github.io/_pages/2009-04-29_-_Fiji_Dresden-2009_is_out.md

 56. Mark Longair and Benjamin Schmid contributed the Shape Based Average plugin based on a paper by Torsten Rohlfing.
 57. Benjamin Schmid added some tools to edit videos.

-Thanks to all the people who helped this release come about\!
+Thanks to all the people who helped this release come about!